Table of Contents

 Jews and Gentles

-God gave Peter the vision of the unclean beasts because the Jews had prejudices against the gentiles.
+God gave Peter the vision of the unclean ainmals because the Jews had prejudices against the gentiles.
 This Jewish exclusiveness was identified by the classical writers.
 Juvenal said: “Having been wont to flout the laws of Rome, they [the Jews] learn and practice and revere the Jewish law, and all that Moses handed down in his secret tome, forbidding to point out the way to any not worshipping the same rites, and conducting none but the circumcised to the desired fountain” (Satires xiv.
 100–104; Loeb ed., p.
 273).
 Also, the strict Jew was restricted from entering a Gentile’s house by a prohibition in the Mishnah: “The dwelling-places of heathens are unclean” (Oholoth 18.
 7, Soncino ed. of the Talmud, p.
 226).

-Breaking the wall of partisan
+Breaking the Wall of Partisan

 Had Christianity remained merely a sect of Judaism it could never have spread to all the world.
 Therefore, the first main job of the church was to bring down the wall of separation that ruled it.
 In the conversion of Cornelius, the Holy Spirit led the early church to take its first essential step in that path.
 Pride of class based on mere variances of culture revealing itself in deeds and words of disrespect is not acceptable.
 All people should be reached with the truth of the Bible (1 Timothy 2:4).
 Peter needed to make the distinction between who he thought were unclean.

 The apostle had to learn that Jewish Christians had to accept those of other races into equal fellowship with themselves.
 And the apostle Paul, the champ of Gentile Christianity, emphasized this belief in Romans 2:9–11 and declared, that neither race, nor sex, nor social status have any bearing in God’s sight (Galatians 3:28; Colossians 3:10, 11).
+All men were to be invited to accept God’s gift of love; ultimately they would be unclean only when they should reject it.

 In His service,